NinaZumel/TwelveMedievalGhostStories/English/Story_II.md

 stood in the middle of the circle and he placed four reliquaries in the form of a cross on the edge of the circle; and on the reliquaries were written words of salvation, namely Jesus of Nazareth, etc., and he waited for the coming of the ghost.
-He came at length in
-the form of a she-goat and went thrice round the circle saying, “Ah! ah! ah! ” And when he conjured the she-goat she fell prone upon the ground, and rose up again in the likeness of a man of great stature, horrible and thin, and like one of the dead kings in pictures.[^9] And when he was asked whether the tailor's labour had been of service to him, he answered, “Yes, praised be God.
+He came at length in the form of a she-goat and went thrice round the circle saying, “Ah! ah! ah! ” And when he conjured the she-goat she fell prone upon the ground, and rose up again in the likeness of a man of great stature, horrible and thin, and like one of the dead kings in pictures.[^9]

+And when he was asked whether the tailor's labour had been of service to him, he answered, “Yes, praised be God.
 And I stood at your back when you buried my absolution in my grave at the ninth hour and were afraid.
 No wonder you were afraid, for three devils were present there who have tormented me in every way from the time when you first conjured me to the time of my absolution, suspecting that they would have me but very little time in their custody to torment me.
 Know therefore that on Monday next I shall pass into everlasting joy with thirty other spirits.
 Go now to a certain beck and you will find a broad stone; lift it up and under it you will find a sand stone.
-Wash your whole body with water and rub it with the stone and you will be whole in a few days."[^10] When he was asked the names of the two ghosts, he answered, I cannot tell you their names.
-And when asked about their condition he answered that one was a layman and a soldier and was not of these parts, and he killed a woman great with child and he will find no remedy before the day of judgment, and you will see him in the form of a bullock without mouth or eyes
+Wash your whole body with water and rub it with the stone and you will be whole in a few days."[^10]

+When he was asked the names of the two ghosts, he answered, "I cannot tell you their names."
+And when asked about their condition he answered that "one was a layman and a soldier and was not of these parts, and he killed a woman great with child and he will find no remedy before the day of judgment, and you will see him in the form of a bullock without mouth or eyes